 It sounds insane, I know.
 I started to wonder if I was in fact going crazy.
 During the day my chest was alive with butterflies that wanted nothing more than to be set free.
 Their wings beat against my ribcage demanding to be released as I interviewed for jobs with sweaty palms and answers plucked from the confusion of a racing mind.
 In the evening, my parents would call oftentimes asking me to come home.
 They offered financial and emotional support, but only if I would come back to the very things I desperately wanted to escape.

 One day, only a couple of months after arriving in Berkeley, I waited until my household was empty, packed all of my belongings into my car, and headed back towards the shithole town I had come from.
 I didn’t tell anyone—even those who were closest to me.
 I was sure if I could just get back to the familiar; that predictable, awful life would put the butterflies and frightening thoughts to rest.
-But somewhere along the never-ending stretch of I-5 that runs from California to Oregon, things took a turn for the worst.
+But somewhere along the never-ending stretch of I-5 that runs from California to Oregon, things took a turn for the worse.

 I had my first panic attack.